 2009: The two societies voted to merge and seek out another location to better serve the community and the needs of its members.

 2010: The Sparlingville Elementary School is purchased from the Port Huron Area School District with funds received from the sale of property taken in the Blue Water Bridge Plaza expansion project.
 A building committee was selected and the facility was remodeled and repurposed to fit the needs of the church.
 There was a caravan from the old church to the "new" one in April of that year and a dedication ceremony was held.
-Harbor Impact Ministries was created a social ministry of the church and opened its doors to public in June of that same year.
+Harbor Impact Ministries was created as a social ministry of the church and opened its doors to public in June of that same year.

 This is the current Blue Water FM Church